LLM-Friendly Docs ✨

 from .collections import ReactiveMapping

-@deprecated("Use `ReactiveMapping` instead")
+@deprecated("Use `reactive` with an initial value or `ReactiveMapping` instead")

 class Reactive[K, V](ReactiveMapping[K, V]): ...